janosbabik/doc-test/documentation/docs/index.md

 # MAIN LATEST DOC
-## Welcome to the documentation of the latest version of the project
+## Welcome to the documentation of the latest version of the project.